-After an injury such as a fall or car accident, you might feel okay due to the adrenaline rush.
+After an injury such as slips and falls or car accident injury, you might feel okay due to the adrenaline rush.
 However, lower back pain may develop or worsen after a few hours or days.
 While the delayed pain is part of a natural healing process, it is essential to have a chiropractor assess the damage.

 Symptoms That Require Immediate Attention

 From time to time, low back pain may indicate a severe underlying medical condition.
 If you experience any of the below symptoms, seek medical care immediately.

 - Loss of bowel control